jnozzi/cocoadev.com/markdown/BezierPathMathFunction.md

 /****************************************
-	The Quadratic functions will add points into the General/PointList in order, from
+	The Quadratic functions will add points into the PointList in order, from
 	p to q.
 This is requisite if the resulting point list needs to be in order (as is the case for determining if a point lies within polygon geometry) but not